-You will test for senescence in body mass and potentially also the change of selection on body mass with age.
+You will test for helper effects on senescence in body mass.
 This project will involve:

-- Data from an extensive Access database spanning >30 years of data - Statistical analyses in R - Fieldwork on Cousin Island, Seychelles for ~2 months: you must be motivated and experienced in conducting fieldwork in a harsh environment and in bird handling - Writing up the results to a journal for publication
+- Data from an extensive Access database spanning >30 years of data - Statistical analyses in R: Ideal candidates should have R skills.
+Supervision will be provided. - Fieldwork possibility on Cousin Island, Seychelles for ~2 months (Jan-Mar or June-Sep): you must be motivated and experienced in conducting fieldwork in a harsh environment and in bird handling - Writing up the results to a journal for publication